lsst-dm/dmtn-224/index.rst

 When authenticating a request with a token, Gafaelfawr does not care what type of token is pressented.
 It may be a user, notebook, internal, or service token; all of them are handled the same way.

+.. _token-reuse:

+Reuse of notebook and internal tokens
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+A user often makes many requests to a service over a short period of time, particularly when using a browser and requesting images, JavaScript, icons, and similar resources.
+If that service needs delegated tokens (notebook or internal tokens), a naive approach would create a plethora of child tokens, causing significant performance issues.
+Gafaelfawr therefore reuses notebook and internal tokens where possible.

+The criterial for reusing a notebook token is:

+#.
+Same parent token
+#.
+Parent token expiration has not changed
+#.
+Parent token's scopes are still a superset of the child token's scopes
+#.
+Child token is still valid
+#.
+Child token has a remaining lifetime of at least half the normal token lifetime (or the lifetime of the parent token, whichever is shorter)

+To reuse an internal token, it must meet the same criteria, plus:

+#.
+Same requested child token service
+#.
+Same requested child token scopes

+If a notebook or internal token already exists that meet these criteria, that token is returned as the token to delegate to the service, rather than creating a new token.

+Notebook and internal tokens are also cached to avoid the SQL and Redis queries required to find a token that can be reused.
+See :ref:`Caching <caching>` for more information.

 Storage
 =======